 The shoulder joint is formed by a combination of muscles and tendons designed to support the humerus (upper arm bone), shoulder blade (scapula), and collar bone.
 We have a great deal of range of motion that allows throwing moves and scratching our back.
 However, this great flexibility puts the shoulder at risk to overuse syndromes and injuries.

 Shoulder pain may start in the shoulder itself or from the surrounding muscles, tendons, and ligaments.
 Many patients visit the clinic with complaints of joint pain in the shoulder, not directly related to the neck and elbow.
 Common causes of this type of pain are arthritis, inflammation of the tendons (tendinitis), inflammation of the bursa (bursitis), or even a tear of a supporting structure such as the rotator cuff or a ligament.
 An x-ray or MRI may be necessary to further evaluate the source of pain.

 Non-surgical treatment options include a peripheral joint injection that places a potent anti-inflammatory into the joint itself to decrease pain and irritation.
-If you have already had a cortisone injection, we recommend not risking additional damage with repeated injections.
-Instead, consider Regenerative Medicine treatments such as platelet-rich plasma, Regenerative Medicine Therapy, and/or growth factor injection therapy.
+Yet, if you have already had a cortisone injection, we recommend not risking additional damage with repeated injections.
+Instead, you can consider Regenerative Medicine treatments such as platelet-rich plasma, Regenerative Medicine Therapy, and/or growth factor injection therapy.
 Physical therapy may also be necessary in combination with the non-surgical treatment.

 Bursitis– Bursae are small, fluid-filled sacs that are located in joints throughout the body, including the shoulder.
 They act as cushions between bones and the overlying soft tissues and help reduce friction between the gliding muscles and the bone.